 “I was rapidly approaching cirrhosis and my doctors said I might have liver cancer,” said Jefferys.
 Like millions of people worldwide, his liver was being destroyed by the hepatitis C virus (HCV).

 Gilead Sciences, known best for its HIV/AIDS treatments, is now the leader in HCV drugs—Sovaldi (sofosbuvir) and Harvoni (ledipasvir and sofosbuvir)—which can cure nearly all patients within 2 to 3 months.
 The obstacle is the grossly inflated price tag.
-Sovaldi costs $1,000 per pill and Harvoni costs $1,125 per pill.
+Sovaldi costs $1,000 per pill, and Harvoni costs $1,125.
 According to the Wall Street Journal, the sales total for Harvoni and Sovaldi reached $19.14 billion in 2015.
 For comparison’s sake, it took Pfizer’s blockbuster medicine Lipitor nine years before it reached its record-breaking sales of $12.9 billion.

-In 2015, Jefferys flew from his home in Australia to Chennai, India.
+In 2015, Jefferys flew from Australia to Chennai, India.
 He purchased the generic meds and underwent his 12-week treatment there.
-Within 11 days his liver functions had returned to normal and within four weeks, there was no longer any virus detected in his blood.
+Within 11 days, his liver functions returned to normal, and within four weeks, no virus was detected in his blood.
 The trip and treatment cost him less than $4,000.

 Unlike Ron Woodroof (Matthew McConaughey’s character in the film), however, Jefferys is not motivated by money.
 “When I first started helping people to access affordable hep C medicines,” said Jefferys, “I never thought it would become a full-time occupation.
 But it has.
 I don’t want to profit from people’s sickness, though.
 There is enough of that going on already.”

-Jefferys continued, “When I started off I didn’t think it was going to become such a big thing, so I did everything for free.
-When it started to take up so much of my time I told people, ‘Look, if you can afford to give me a small amount for my time that would be very much appreciated but if you can’t, that’s okay, too.’
+Jefferys continued, “When I started, I didn’t think it would become such a big thing, so I did everything for free.
+When it started to take up so much of my time, I told people, ‘Look, if you can afford to give me a small amount of my time, that would be very much appreciated, but if you can’t, that’s okay, too.’

 “Now, if I handle a transaction from beginning to end where someone says, ‘I want you to do everything for me.
 I’ll send you the money.
 You send it to your contact.
 You organize all the documents.’
 In that case, I say, ‘I’ll charge a fee for that, but if you can’t afford the fee, then you don’t have to pay it.’”

-He told me of a woman he’s currently helping.
-“She’s from Serbia and her mother has hep C. I’m organizing everything for her and doing that at below my cost.
-In Serbia the income is like $50 dollars a week.
-I don’t want to make any money at all on that transaction.”
+He told me about a woman he’s currently helping.
+“She’s from Serbia, and her mother has hepatitis C. I’m organizing everything for her and doing that at below my cost.
+In Serbia, the income is about $50 dollars a week.
+I don’t want to make any money on that transaction.”

-Most of his work is giving people information, honest and reliable contacts in countries where they can buy generics, such as India, Bangladesh, Thailand, Australia and Honduras.
+Most of his work gives people information and honest and reliable contacts in countries where they can buy generics, such as India, Bangladesh, Thailand, Australia, and Honduras.

 And it’s great that they did.
 Jefferys has gotten so involved in this issue that he was invited to the prestigious annual conference of the European Association for the Study of the Liver (EASL).
 Jefferys said, “It’s been nearly a year since I was sitting on a plane flying over central Australia on my way to Chennai in India to find generic sofosbuvir.
 So much has changed since then.
 A year ago, my body was wracked with the hepatitis C virus.”

-Now his HCV is completely gone.
-He can swim, or walk in the mountains, for hours.
+Now, his HCV is completely gone.
+He can swim or walk in the mountains for hours.
 On April 6, he flew to Barcelona, Spain for the 2016 EASL Conference being held April 13 to 17.
-He shared his story to demonstrate how vital generic HCV medicines are, and was among top liver specialists including scientific researchers, medical experts, and advocates fighting for policy change on treating liver disease.
-Jefferys even co-authored a paper that was presented by Dr. James Freeman from the Department of Emergency Medicine at Royal Hobart Hospital in Australia.
+He shared his story to demonstrate how vital generic HCV medicines are.
+He was among the top liver specialists, including scientific researchers, medical experts, and advocates fighting for policy change on treating liver disease.
+Jefferys even co-authored a paper by Dr. James Freeman from the Department of Emergency Medicine at Royal Hobart Hospital in Australia.

 Jefferys said, “I hope Dr. Freeman’s presentation made medical professionals, particularly liver specialists, aware of the importance of generics, especially the licensed Indian generic hepatitis C meds.”